Karine-Huang/GenMAC/README.md

 ![](assets/pipeline.png)

 ## Citation
-If you find _DreamComposer_ useful in your project, please cite our work:
+If you find _GenMAC_ useful in your project, please cite our work:
 ```
 @article{
 }